nowmozillaclub/webscraping/README.md

-# webscraping
+# Webscraping

-Simple programs for N.O.W.'s webscraping workshop
+Simple Python programs to scrape information from different sites using BeautifulSoup4.
+This repository is for N.O.W.
+Mozilla Club's Webscraping Workshop.